 Osaka was our least favorite city of the two weeks we spent in Japan, but it’s still an amazing city, although we only spent less than 24 hours there.
 It’s best utilized as a hub to fly in and work your way north, as it’s only 1.5 hours to Kyoto by train.

-Osaka is best visited in the fall (October, November) and spring (March, April, May).
+Osaka is best visited in the fall (October, November) and spring (March, April, May) as temperatures are mild and it’s comfortable to stroll around.

 JR Pass: This is a MUST purchase if you’re planning to travel all over Japan.
 It MUST be purchased prior to arriving in Japan and expires in 7, 14 or 21 (your choice) days from the date of activation upon arrival in the country.
 The JR Pass can be activated at any JR office, located at all major train stations throughout the large cities.
 There are different regions of passes, but I suggest to get the N-Pass (Nationwide), which worked well for the 14 days and multiple cities we explored.
 The cost ranges from $200USD-$500.
 Be SURE to reserve your seats on long journeys on the bullet trains (Kyoto to Tokyo, Tokyo to Sapporo) ahead of time at the JR stations at no additional cost.
 There is no need to do this for short distances.